thomazbandeira/bitovi-academy-learn-core-react/README.md

 Create a helper function that takes a short state name and calls setState.
 Add an onClick handler to the button that calls your helper function.
 Update the paragraph to show the currently-selected state.

+#### SETUP 02

+Update src/pages/RestaurantList/RestaurantList.tsx

+Update src/pages/RestaurantList/RestaurantList.test.tsx

+#### Exercise 02

+01 - Similar to our state buttons, let’s create buttons for selecting a city.

+Call useState() to get a city variable and setCity setter.
+Filter the cities list based on which state is selected.
+Create a helper function that takes a cityName and calls setCity.
+Add an onClick handler to the button that calls your helper function.
+Update the paragraph to show the currently-selected city.
+Hint: Use Array.filter() to narrow down the list of cities based on which state is selected.